Hericlis: Career

 On 23 April 2024, Hericlis signed for Cametá.
 He agreed to a contract with América-PE on 24 August, but served loan stints at Jaguar (helping the club to win the Campeonato Pernambucano Série A2) and back at Maguary; at the latter, he scored five goals in seven matches during the 2025 Campeonato Pernambucano.

 On 27 March 2025, Hericlis signed a one-year contract with Portuguesa.
 On 20 August, however, he returned to América on loan.

+On 14 December 2025, Hericlis was announced at Madureira on loan.